Year 9 Curriculum

 STEM F1 in schools

-You will further apply STEM thinking to design, test, manufacture and race a prototype F1 vehicle combining principles from Science, Technologies, Engineering and Mathematics.
-You will use and 3D printing and 3D modelling software along with a range of testing tools for aerodynamics to test for effective properties.
+You will apply STEM thinking to design, test, manufacture and race a prototype F1 vehicle.
+You will learn to use 3D modelling and virtual wind tunnel software to design and test the aerodynamic efficiency of your car.
+You will use 3D printing and a CNC technology to build your design.
 Success in this course will lead to opportunities to compete in the biggest engineering competition in the world.

 Food in Action